Not Your Grandfather's Biochar

 The following Monday, I contacted BLM King Range National Conservation Area about making biochar from the pile.
 Kacie Hallahan put me in touch with Bryan Boatman, Fire Management Officer for BLM in Arcata, who liked the idea.
 He had been prepared to incinerate the pile, but he was curious about biochar.

 I had just learned that the California Conservation Corps now owns one of Kelpie Wilson’s Ring of Fire kilns.
 Brian Starks at CCC Fortuna said yes to bringing a crew and the kiln to train them in making biochar.
 I put “the other Brian” in touch with Bryan Boatman, and the three of us chose Monday, Feb.
 24 as the date.
 Bryan got someone to cover the pile with a tarp, but after it blew off in the big December storm, the pile never really dried out.
+I made sure we had propane torches on hand to light the kiln.

 Bryan covered the pile as best he could.